JortBox/Halo-FDCA/README.md

 https://scikit-image.org

 This software will run a multithreaded process by default using the `multiprocessing` module.
 This requires significant computing power and it is advised to use a dedicated external computing mashine.
 Multithreading can be turned off but this will increase the run time up to a factor 10 (depending on the settings).

+The code is tested on Unix machines using both PYTHON 3.6 and PYTHON 3.8.
+Please inform us when you run into any issues related toincompatible software versions.

 ## Algorithm Instructions
 ### Overview